SCM-NV/nano-qmflows/Tutorial.rst

 The *input_test_distribute_derivative_couplings.yml* file contains all settings to perform the calculations and needs to be edited according to your system and preferences.
 Pay attention to the following parameters: *project_name, dt, active_space, algorithm, tracking, path_hdf5, path_traj_xyz, scratch_path, workdir, blocks*.

 - **project_name**: Project name for the calculations.
+You can choose what you wish.
-- **dt**: The size of the timestep used in your simulations.
+- **dt**: The size of the timestep used in your MD simulations.
 - **active_space**: Range of `(occupied, virtual)` molecular orbitals to computed the derivate couplings.
 For example, if 50 occupied and 100 virtual should be considered in your calculations, the active space should be set to [50, 100].
 - **algorithm**: Algorithm to calculate derivative couplings can be set to ‘levine’ or ‘3points’.
-- **tracking**: If required, you can track each of the states over the whole trajectory.
+- **tracking**: If required, you can track each state over the whole trajectory.
+You can also disable this option.
 - **path_hdf5**: Path where the hdf5 should be created / can be found.
+The hdf5 is the format used to store the molecular orbitals and other information.
-- **path_traj_xyz**: Path to the full trajectory.
+- **path_traj_xyz**: Path to the pre-computed MD trajectory.
+It should be provided in xyz format.
 - **scratch_path**: A scratch path is required to perform the calculations.
-For large systems, the .hdf5 files can become quite large (in GBs) and calculations are instead performed in the scratch workspace.
+For large systems, the .hdf5 files can become quite large (hundredths of GBs) and calculations are instead performed in the scratch workspace.
 The final results will also be stored here.
-- **workdir**: This is the location where the log and the results will be written.
+- **workdir**: This is the location where the logfile and the results will be written.
 Default setting is current directory.
-- **blocks**: The number of blocks (chunks) is related to how the trajectory is split up.
-As typical trajectories are quite large (+- 2000 structures), it is convenient to split the trajectory up into multiple chunks so that several calculations can be performed simultaneously.
+- **blocks**: The number of blocks (chunks) is related to how the MD trajectory is split up.
+As typical trajectories are quite large (+- 5000 structures), it is convenient to split the trajectory up into multiple chunks so that several calculations can be performed simultaneously.
 Generally around 4-5 blocks is sufficient, depending on the length of the trajectory and the size of the system.
+- **write_overlaps**: The overlap integrals are stored locally.
+This option is usually activated for debugging.
+- **overlaps_deph**: The overlap integrals are computed between t=0 and all othe times: <psi_i (t=0) | psi_j (t + dt)>.
+This option is of interest to understand how long it takes to a molecular orbital to dephase from its starting configuration.
+This option is disabled by default.

 The **job_scheduler** can be found below these parameters.
 Customize these settings according to the system and environment you are using to perform the calculations.